K2Joom/docs-matukio/templates.md

 Starting with MAT__BOOKING, these are probably the most important for you.
 Most of them are completely dynamic because they depend on your booking field setup.

+MAT_BOOKING_ALL_DETAILS_HTML helps you saving much time, instead of writing every field name, you can use this one to display all booking details.

 #### Event placeholders

 Starting with MAT__EVENT, these contain the event information.
 For example MAT_EVENT_TITLE contains the title of the current event.

+MAT_EVENT_ALL_DETAILS_HTML does the same for the event data.
+If you use the NON-HTML version you use _TEXT instead of _HTML.

 #### Other placeholders

 There also some other placeholders, like MAT_DATE, or MAT_USER_NAME, which contain other data.

+MAT_SIGNATURE is replaced through the text given in the Matukio settings.
+(By default: Please do not answer this E-Mail) - you can change this to anything you like.

 > For a full list and more informations just click on the Matukio Placeholders Button below the editor.